April 5th, 2023

 Echo blinked, and she saw something small and quick moving along the edge of the rooftop, utterly noiseless as it got into position.
 Echo’s heart skipped a beat as she realized the shape had moved directly above Nora.
 Before she could shout to warn them the shape leapt into the air, and Echo could see the outline of a person against the night sky plunging towards Hildegard and Nora.
 Echo opened her mouth to scream but her voice caught in her throat as her mind froze up.
 What could she do?

 Thankfully it seemed Echo was not alone in spotting the attacker.
 In one swift move, Hildegard knocked Nora aside as she intercepted the plunging assailant.
 There was a sound of metal striking metal as Hildegard deflected something with her own blade.
-In the darkness, Echo could barely see anything, but with a sweep of her hand a bright light was created in front of her, illuminating the alleyway so brightly Echo had to cover her eyes for a moment before her vision could adjust.
+In the darkness, Echo could barely see anything, but with a sweep of Hildegard’s hand a bright light was created in front of her, illuminating the alleyway so brightly Echo had to cover her eyes for a moment before her vision could adjust.

 When Echo looked again, she could see the full view of what was happening.
 Nora was quickly pulling herself to her feet from where Hildegard had thrown her.
 Hildegard herself had her blade drawn and held in both hands, a circuit of fire running across its edge and filling the alleyway with orange light and dancing shadows.
 The assailant was facing her, bent low to the ground and covered almost entirely in deep navy clothes that had no doubt hidden her almost perfectly from sight.
 Although her face was half hidden in shadow, the resemblance to Nora was now undeniable.
 There were differences of course, Echo had known Nora long enough to see them.
 The attacker’s eyes were more sunken, her skin was a few shades darker and her body was leaner with more muscle on it.
 Her hair was brown and cut short enough to only reach a little down her neck, but Echo knew that Nora’s odd two-toned style was dyed and the earthy brown was her natural color.
 The glittering blue eyes, however were unmistakable a second time around.